backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 ## Registering a Plugin with your Backstage App

-The new frontend plugin system is designed to use [feature discovery](../architecture/10-app/#feature-discovery) for registration.
-Please see the documentation on Feature Discovery for more information.
+The new frontend plugin system is designed to use the optional [feature discovery](../architecture/10-app/#feature-discovery) for registration.
+Please see the documentation on Feature Discovery for more information and how to turn it on.

-If you wish to manually register a plugin rather than using Feature Discovery, plugins are now designed to be passed into the `features` field of the `createApp({...})` options.
+However, if you wish to manually register a plugin rather than using automated Feature Discovery, plugins are now designed to be passed into the `features` field of the `createApp({...})` options.

-Manual Plugin Registration (when Feature Discovery is off)
+Manual Plugin Registration:

 ```tsx title="in src/index.ts"
 import { createApp } from '@backstage/frontend-defaults';